dendronhq/catalogue-open-pkm/vault/pkm.ref.tools.notion.md

 ---
 - [website](https://notion.so/)

 Notion adopts a block-based approach to managing projects, notes, wikis and more.
-Notion declares itself a *bin of building blocks* and likens it's workflow to combining together LEGO® blocks to create documents, databases, websites, knowledge bases, and more.
+Notion declares itself a *bin of building blocks* and likens its workflow to combining together LEGO® blocks to create documents, databases, websites, knowledge bases, and more.

 Notion allows the creation of hierarchies of pages, which can be filled with blocks.
 Notion offers a WYSIWYG ("What You See Is What You Get") editor, supporting both Markdown and rich text, to edit these pages and blocks.